DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Evaluations

-\paragraph{Iterative vs. direct solver in backpropagation} Another key component in our differentiable cloth simulation is the usage of the Jacobi iteration in Eqn. (\ref{eqn:ppr_adjoint}) that utilizes the prefactorized $\Pmat$ in Projective Dynamics.
+Another key component in our differentiable cloth simulation is the iterative solver in Eqn. (\ref{eqn:ppr_adjoint}) that utilizes the prefactorized $\Pmat$ in PD.
 In a standard differentiable simulator, solving Eqn. (\ref{eqn:ppr_adjoint}) would be done with a sparse matrix solver treating $(\Pmat - \Delta \Pmat - \Delta \Rmat)$ as a whole.
-To understand the performance of the proposed Jacobi solver, we design two benchmark tests: a ``Wind'' test where a hanging napkin moves under synthetic wind and a ``Slope'' test where a ribbon slides on a slanted plane (Fig.~\ref{fig:wind_and_slope}).
+To understand the performance of the proposed iterative solver, we design two benchmark tests: a ``Wind'' test where a hanging napkin moves under synthetic wind and a ``Slope'' test where a ribbon slides on a slanted plane (Fig.~\ref{fig:wind_and_slope}).
 These two tests represent two extreme cases in contact handling: the napkin in ``Wind'' barely has any contact or self-collisions, whereas every single node of the ribbon in ``Slope'' is in contact with the plane.
-We then compare the time cost of our Jacobi solver with a sparse LU solver in both tests.
+We then compare the time cost of our iterative solver with a sparse LU solver in both tests.
 We implement both solvers using Eigen~\cite{Eigen18} and choose LU factorization because $(\Pmat - \Delta \Pmat - \Delta \Rmat)$ is usually not a symmetric or positive definite matrix, preventing us from using more specialized sparse matrix solvers like Cholesky factorization or Conjugate Gradient methods.
-For the Jacobi solver, we report two results from low-precision (1e-4) and high-precision (1e-6) convergence threshold that controls the termination condition in the Jacobi iterations.
-We find these thresholds by varying it from 1e-1 to 1e-9 until the gradients computed from the Jacobi solver start to agree with those returned by the direct solver, which we treat as the ground-truth gradients.
+For the iterative solver, we report two results from low-precision (1e-4) and high-precision (1e-6) convergence thresholds that control the termination condition in the iterations.
+We find these thresholds by varying it from 1e-1 to 1e-9 until the gradients computed from the iterative solver start to agree with the direct solver, which we treat as the ground-truth gradients.
 We repeat the experiments with three mesh resolutions to test the scalability of our method.